University of Oklahoma: Other study centers

-OU has study centers in Puebla, Mexico and Rio de Janeiro, Brazil.
+OU has study centers in Puebla, Mexico, and Rio de Janeiro, Brazil.
 A center is planned for İzmir, Turkey.

 Academics

 The University of Oklahoma is a large residential, research university.
-The university consists of fifteen colleges, including 152 majors.
+The university consists of fifteen colleges, including 174 majors.
 Native American studies includes language classes in Cherokee, Choctaw, Mvskoke, and Kiowa as part of the university's Native American language program; currently Creek, Choctaw, and Cherokee I, II, and III are offered in both fall and spring semesters.
 The university has a high four-year full-time undergraduate enrollment including a high transfer-in population.
 While the two main campuses are in Norman and Oklahoma City, affiliated programs in Tulsa expand access for students in eastern Oklahoma.
 Some of the programs in Tulsa include: architecture, arts and sciences, education, engineering, medicine, nursing, public health, allied health and liberal arts studies.

-In addition to 152 majors to choose from, the University of Oklahoma also has a nationally recognized Honors College featuring its own dedicated faculty, dormitories, and writing center.
-Every student from any major can apply to the college; if accepted the student is eligible to take honors classes and graduate cum laude.
+In addition to 174 majors to choose from, the University of Oklahoma also has an Honors College featuring its own dedicated faculty, dormitories, and writing center.
+Every student from any major can apply to the college; if accepted, the student is eligible to take honors classes and graduate cum laude.
 In order to graduate with honors, the student must complete 18 credit hours of honors classes and submit an honors thesis.
 Transfer students are able to transfer up to nine credit hours of honor classes from a different university.

 In addition to being a member of the Southeastern Universities Research Association and Universities Research Association, undergraduate admission to the University of Oklahoma is categorized by the Carnegie Classification of Institutions of Higher Education as "more selective".
 For the 2010–2011 school year, 9,996 applied and 8,498 were admitted (85%).
 The university's freshman retention rate in 2009 was 82% and the six-year graduation rate was 62.0%.

 In May 2019, U.S. News & World Report said that the University of Oklahoma gave "inflated" data on its alumni giving rates for two decades and in response, would show the university as unranked in its 2019 edition of "Best Colleges" rankings.

+Drama School

+The School of Drama was founded in 1931 and expanded significantly by 1946, when over 150 students took courses there.
+By 1948, dramatic performances were given in the North Campus auditorium, a Studio Theater and a Little Theater on the North Campus.
+Main productions were produced in Holmberg Hall on the Main Campus.
+150 students were enrolled in theater and radio education.
+Rupel J. Jones was chairman of the School of Drama.
+A theater on campus was originally named after Jones, but in 2015 was named after Elsie C. Brackett.
+The drama library was based on the lifetime collection of play clippings by Winnie Rice Bixler, the wife of a Norman newspaper editor.